 The current study included 45 patients who underwent EP for ampullary tumors, and 24 (53.3%) of these cases exhibited positive or uncertain margins after EP.
 In previous studies, the frequency of incomplete EP-based resection varied from 10.6%-57.1%[1,9,10,15,17].
 However, the definitions of incomplete resection differed among these studies.
 In our study, the frequency of a positive or uncertain margin among resected ampullary tumors was relatively high.
 This was probably due to equivocal findings caused by the burning effect of EP producing uncertain diagnoses because there is a tendency for the pathologists at our hospital to avoid underestimation.

 The recurrence rate of ampullary tumors after EP was reported to range from 10%-33% in previous studies[18-21].
 In our study, additional PD was performed in 4 of the 24 cases in which positive or uncertain margins were detected after the resection procedure.
 Of these 4 cases, a residual tumor was only found in 1 case.
 In the remaining 20 cases, follow-up observation was selected, and local tumor recurrence occurred in 15% (3/20) of these cases.
 Our results are similar to those of previous studies, despite the fact that our study included cases that exhibited positive or uncertain margins after EP.
 Among the cases that exhibited negative margins after EP, local tumor recurrence was found in 1 of 21 cases.
 In the literature of Ridtitid et al[21], among patients with ampullary adenoma who had complete resection (n = 107), 16 patients (15%) developed recurrence up to 65 mo after resection.
 These results suggest that evaluating the margins of resected ampullary tumors after EP is sometimes difficult.
 Therefore, careful follow-up examinations are recommended after EP in all cases of ampullary tumors.
-But, established recommendation of follow-up protocol after EP has not been published.
+Established recommendation of follow-up protocol after EP has not been published.
 This point should be addressed in the future investigation.